 Eventually, this need for an easy-to-use website tool led me to find my first no-code website builder, which was Weebly.
 This discovery made me start Tooltester, to help beginners just like you create your own website.

-For a very long time, we even used the Webnode website builder to run this site and publish all of.
+For a very long time, we even used the Webnode website builder to run this site and publish our content.
 But when it grew to more than 200,000 monthly visitors and 7 different languages – bigger than any website builder could support – we made the switch to WordPress.

 CMS: short for Content Management System.
 A software that you can use to create, upload and publish your website.
 For example: WordPress.org and Drupal.
 This is generally a solution for advanced users who want to create larger websites with more flexibility.
 Some coding knowledge is usually required.